${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Gabella's quantum holonomy

 A \ul{\em Gabella lift} $\til{K}$ (in $\til{\Sigma}_\Delta\times(-1,1)$) of $K$ is the choice of a Gabella lift of each triangle segment of $K$.
 We say that $\til{K}$ is \ul{\em admissible} if the chosen Gabella lift of each triangle segment of $K$ is admissible.
 An \ul{\em isotopy} of Gabella lifts of $K$ is a simultaneous isotopy of the Gabella lifts of the triangle segments. \end{definition}

-We now briefly describe physicists' ideas of abelianization and non-abelianization.
+We now briefly describe physicists' ideas of abelianization and nonabelianization.
 The original object of our study is the enhanced Teichm\"uller space $\mathcal{X}^+(\Sigma,\mathcal{P})$ of a triangulable generalized marked surface $(\Sigma,\mathcal{P})$, defined in Def.\ref{def:enhanced_Teichmuller_space}.
-One standard way of studying this space is to view it as the moduli space of ${\rm PSL}(2,\mathbb{R})$-local systems on $\frak{S} = \Sigma\setminus\mathcal{P}$ satisfying some conditions \cite{FG06}, together with certain data at the `asymptotic boundary points' $\mathcal{P}$.
+One standard way of studying this space is to view it as the moduli space of ${\rm PSL}(2,\mathbb{R})$-local systems on $\frak{S} = \Sigma\setminus\mathcal{P}$ satisfying some conditions \cite{FG06}, together with certain data at the ``asymptotic boundary points" $\mathcal{P}$.
 Recall that, for a Lie group ${\rm G}$, a ${\rm G}$-local system on a manifold means a principal ${\rm G}$-bundle on the manifold together with a flat ${\rm G}$-connection on it.
-The abelianization and non-abelianization processes of Gaiotto-Moore-Neitzke \cite{GMN13} build a correspondence between the moduli space of (certain) ${\rm GL}_N$-local systems on the original surface $\frak{S}$ and the moduli space of (certain) ${\rm GL}_1$-local systems on a branched $N$-fold cover $\til{\frak{S}}$ of $\frak{S}$.
+The abelianization and nonabelianization processes of Gaiotto, Moore and Neitzke \cite{GMN13} build a correspondence between the moduli space of (certain) ${\rm GL}_N$-local systems on the original surface $\frak{S}$ and the moduli space of (certain) ${\rm GL}_1$-local systems on a branched $N$-fold cover $\til{\frak{S}}$ of $\frak{S}$.
 The ${\rm GL}_N$ parallel transport map of a path $\gamma$ in $\frak{S}$ corresponds to the sum of (formal) ${\rm GL}_1$ parallel transports of lifts $\til{\gamma}$ of this path in the branched cover $\til{\frak{S}}$.
-Not all lifts contribute to this sum, but only the ones satisfying an admissibility condition do, which corresponds to our admissibility condition when $N=2$.
-The term associated to $\til{\gamma}$ is written as a product of ${\rm GL}_1$ parallel transports of some elementary paths in $\til{\frak{S}}$, hence can be viewed as a monomial in some variables.
-Upon quantization, these monomials should be enhanced to non-commutative monomials, and an appropriate quantum ordering must be chosen for the resulting (Laurent) polynomial to satisfy favorable properties.
+Only lifts satisfying an admissibility condition contribute to this sum, which corresponds to our admissibility condition when $N=2$.
+The term associated to $\til{\gamma}$ is written as a product of ${\rm GL}_1$ parallel transports of some elementary paths in $\til{\frak{S}}$, hence it can be viewed as a monomial in some variables.
+Upon quantization, these monomials should be enhanced to noncommutative monomials, and an appropriate quantum ordering must be chosen for the resulting (Laurent) polynomial to satisfy favorable properties.

 \vs